kennthng/kennthng.github.io/_pages/about.md

   - /about.html
 ---

-I am an assitant professor in mathematics and actuarial science at the Ohio State University.
-I received my PhD degree at the University of Illinois under the supervision of Dr. Alfred Chong (Heriot-Watt) and Prof. Phillip Yam (CUHK).
+I am an assistant professor in mathematics and actuarial science at the Ohio State University.
+I received my PhD degree at the University of Illinois under the supervision of <a href="https://sites.google.com/view/wingfungalfredchong/">Dr. Alfred Chong</a> (Heriot-Watt) and <a href="https://www.sta.cuhk.edu.hk/scpy/">Prof. Phillip Yam</a> (CUHK).
 My research interests encompass stochastic control, specifically in forward utilities and mean field games, with their financial and actuarial applications.
 I am also an associate of the Society of Actuaries (ASA).